What Other Parents Are Reading

 Symptoms of Ringworm

 Ringworm of the scalp may start as a small sore that resembles a pimple before becoming patchy, flaky, or scaly.
-These flakes may be confused with dandruff.
+These flakes may look like dandruff.
 It can cause some hair to fall out or break into stubbles.
 It can also cause the scalp to become swollen, tender, and red.

 Sometimes, there may be a swollen, inflamed mass known as a kerion, which oozes fluid.
-These symptoms can be confused with impetigo or cellulitis.
-The distinctive features of ringworm are itching, redness on the skin, and a circular patchy lesion that spreads along its borders and clears at the center.
+This can be confused with impetigo or cellulitis.
+When the scalp has this infection, it can sometimes also cause swollen lymph glands at the back of the head.

 Ringworm of the nails may affect one or more nails on the hands or feet.
 The nails may become thick, white or yellowish, and brittle.